CivicActions/ssp-toolkit/docs/controls/CM.md

 #### LINCS specific control or LINCS Responsibility

-Configuration settings are implemented, monitored, and controlled in accordance with the organizational Configuration Management Plan, section 2, for the security configuration management processes and tools.
+Configuration settings are implemented, monitored, and controlled in accordance with the organizational Configuration Management Plan for the security configuration management processes and tools.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013.